-This section is somewhat speculative and open ended in nature.
-Its goal is to note one particular consequence of the above discussion, i.e. MAR, which due to the scope of this work and space limitations (as well as the controversial nature of the issues under discussion) cannot be discussed in any real detail here.
+This section is somewhat speculative and open ended.
+Its goal is to note one particular consequence of the above discussion, i.e. MAR, which due to the scope of this work (as well as the controversial nature of the issues under discussion) cannot be discussed in any real detail here.